bpmct/code-server-heroku/README.md

 ⚠️: Heroku does not have a persistant filesystem.
 Make sure you are using a git and pushing regularily.

 ## Ways to get started:
+- Deploy via the 1-click deploy.
+- Fork this repo, extend the image.
+- Deploy one of the [sample-images/](sample-images/) with Heroku's [container registry tutorial](https://devcenter.heroku.com/articles/container-registry-and-runtime)

+Extending:
 ```Dockerfile
 FROM bencdr/code-server-heroku